 For a brief moment this summer, however, there was faint hope.
 Colangelo stuck his neck out to pursue an aging Steve Nash, the two-time MVP who was raised on Vancouver Island and is the closest thing Canada has to a basketball version of Wayne Gretzky.
 (In fact, the team used a highlight video voiced by Gretzky in its attempt to woo Nash.)
 For two dreamy days in July, until news broke on Twitter that Nash would instead go to the Los Angeles Lakers, Toronto’s basketball team seemed poised to make a leap forward rather than mere incremental improvements.
 Instead, they remained the Raptors.

-Kagan McLeod has done artwork for GQ, Glamour, and the Wall Street Journal.
+Kagan McLeod has done artwork for the Washington Post, Time, and New York magazine.